 - 1. Using a 13/64" drill bit, drill a new hole adjacent to the existing top and bottom fasteners in both strike hoop slots prior to loosening the fasteners. - 2.
 Draw a second outline with a pencil around the strike hoop plate for location reference purposes. - 3.
 Remove the two fasteners and strike hoop assembly from the door frame and fill all four holes with urethane sealant. - 4.
-Reinstall the two fasteners through the strike hoop assembly and into the two newly established holes in the door frame. - Adjust the strike to the proper location and tighten screws.
-Once a good seal is achieved, drill a 3/16" hole into the door frame mullion and trough the door strike plate opposite the original rivet location and install a new 3/16" aluminum rivet. - 6.
-Once latch is installed and functioning properly, reinstall foam plug.
-Apply a small bead of silicone sealant around perimeter of access panel or around the opening in door pan.
-Re-install access panel using a Phillips screw driver.
-If using a drill or driver, set clutch to very low (3-4) and do not over tighten.
+Reinstall the two fasteners through the strike hoop assembly and into the two newly established holes in the door frame. - 5.
+Adjust the strike to the proper location and tighten screws.
+Once a good seal is achieved, drill a 3/16" hole into the door frame mullion and through the door strike plate opposite the original rivet location and install a new 3/16" aluminum rivet. - 6.
+Once the latch is installed and functioning properly, reinstall the foam plug.
+Apply a small bead of silicone sealant around the perimeter of the access panel or around the opening in the door pan.
+Reinstall the access panel using a Phillips screwdriver.
+If using a drill or driver, set clutch to very low (3-4) and do not overtighten.